Learnings journal

-Every belief in the wisdom canon has been tested against this channel's data.
-This page shows the current verdicts, recent changes, and the full history of how each belief has fared over time.
-Data through 2026-04-30.
+Common YouTube creator beliefs, checked against this one channel's data — the current verdicts, the recent changes, and the full history of how each belief has fared over time.

 • Beliefnot currently testable